 - We brought our camera.
 We took that risk and we got robbed for it once.
 Coen figures there is no use in being a photographer if you don’t bring your camera.
 It’s part of the deal.
 Just know you increase the likelihood of robbery when bringing a camera (or Smartphone).

-What’s the Attraction of Brazil’s Major Cities?
+What’s the Attraction of Brazil’s Popular Cities?

 Brazil’s major cities are not at the top of our list of best travel memories (the friends we made there do!).
-This has mostly to do with the fact that criminality is part of these places and we could never totally let go off our guard.
-Yet, we are glad we visited them.
+This has mostly to do with the fact that criminality is part of these places and we could never totally let go of our guard.

 Each city has its own attractions and they are very distinct from each other, whether this is modern architecture in Brasília, beach life in Rio de Janeiro, colonial history in Salvador da Bahia or the azulejos in São Luís.
 For culture buffs, history buffs, architecture buffs these cities warrant a visit.

 Another reason to visit Brasília is when you love landscaped gardens.
 Burle Marx designed many landscapes in Brasília, often around the Oscar Niemeyer’s buildings.